← All posts

 The peak of the distribution is 17–18.
 Most players in the current top 100 turned professional between 16 and 20.
 A meaningful minority — roughly 8 players — turned professional at 21 or later, spanning a range of rankings including well inside the top 30.

-The left tail — players who turned pro at 14, 15, or 16 — is notable.
-These are not flukes.
+The left tail — players who turned pro at 15 or 16 — is notable.
 Several of them are among the most successful players on tour.

 Who turned pro earliest